gabriel-laet/api-docs/src/docs/presto/create-retail-order/index.md

 # Create Retail Order

 Useful to Create a Retail Order.
-Can return Inquiry and Order information.
+Returns the shop with the order created.

 Request example:

 ```graphql
 mutation {